 Ezzy (2014, p.
-16) proposes that these liminal, ritual flow experiences allow one to discover a life with "soul"; that is, "a life that is experienced as worthwhile, and performed with dignity and respect."
-This definition shares many similarities to Eudaimonia, a term that comes from Aristotle's Nichomachean Ethics and refers to living in accordance with one's daimon-one's full potential or true self (Ryff & Singer, 2008; Waterman, 1993).
-The eudemonic approach therefore views well-being as being akin to self-actualization and fulfilling one's potential, in contrast to the hedonic approach, which considers well-being to be the presence of positive affect and the absence of negative affect (Ryan et al., 2008).
-Thus, whereas hedonic well-being is concerned with the outcomes of actions, eudemonic well-being is concerned with the processes; that is, the question becomes "are we living well?" rather than "are we feeling good?"
+16) proposes that these liminal, ritual flow experiences allow one to discover a life with 'soul'; that is, "a life that is experienced as worthwhile, and performed with dignity and respect".
+This definition shares many similarities to Eudaimonia, a term that comes from Aristotle's Nichomachean Ethics and refers to living in accordance with one's daimon - one's full potential or true self (Ryff & Singer, 2008; Waterman, 1993).
+The eudemonic approach therefore views well-being as being akin to self-actualisation and fulfilling one's potential, in contrast to the hedonic approach, which considers well-being to be the presence of positive affect and the absence of negative affect (Ryan, Huta, & Deci, 2008).
+Thus, whereas hedonic well-being is concerned with the outcomes of actions, eudemonic well-being is concerned with the processes; that is, the question becomes 'are we living well?' rather than 'are we feeling good?'
 (Ryan & Deci, 2001).
 It is clear that this approach to well-being has much in common with Humanistic theories of optimal functioning.

-There are three key theories of Eudaimonia: Waterman's (1990, 1993) theory of personal expressiveness, Deci and Ryan's (2008b) self-determination theory, and Ryff's (1989) theory of psychological well-being (PWB).
-This article will focus on eudaimonia as PWB because it has a strong theoretical grounding, and accommodates a diverse range of existing theories from areas such as life-span development, humanistic psychology, existential psychology, clinical psychology, and utilitarian philosophy (Ryff & Singer, 2008).
-The result is a comprehensive theory that posits Eudaimonia as being composed of six core dimensions:
+There are three key theories of Eudaimonia: Waterman's (1990, 1993) theory of Personal Expressiveness, Ryan, Huta, and Deci's (2008b) Self Determination theory, and Ryff's (1989) theory of Psychological well-being (PWB).
+This paper will focus on eudaimonia as PWB because it has a strong theoretical grounding, and accommodates a diverse range of existing theories from areas such as life-span development, humanistic psychology, existential psychology, clinical psychology and utilitarian philosophy (Ryff & Singer, 2008).
+The result is a comprehensive theory that posits Eudaimonia as being comprised of six core dimensions: